These are the best laptops you can buy in June 2021: Dell XPS, ASUS ROG, HP Spectre, and more!

-Apart from many tasks that one can achieve from a notebook, the best smartphones have gone way beyond.
-You can click amazing pictures and videos, binge watch your favorite TV shows, or even pay money without ever reaching for your wallet.
-But even to this date, most people continue to rely on laptops to get their work done faster and more efficiently.
+Apart from the many tasks that you can achieve from a laptop, the best smartphones have gone way beyond.
+You can click on amazing pictures and videos, binge-watch your favorite TV shows, or even pay money without ever reaching for your wallet.
+But even till now, most people continue to rely on laptops to get their work done faster and more efficiently.
 The initial days of the Covid-19 lockdown saw a decline in smartphone sales due to obvious reasons.
-However, at the same time, there was a huge demand for laptops as organizations scrambled to switch to a work from home setup.
+However, at the same time, there was a huge demand for laptops as organizations scrambled to switch to a work-from-home setup.

-There is a wide variety of laptops out there for almost every type of user.
+There’s a wide variety of laptops out there for almost every type of user.
 From gorgeous displays to long-lasting battery life, getting the right notebook is honestly not that difficult.
 Of course, you just need to look in the right place.
-It is best to assess all the factors before you go ahead and put your money down.
+It’s best to assess all the factors before you go ahead and put your money down.
 Apart from choosing the right specs, you need to be mindful of the size and form factor.
 Of course, in the end, it all comes down to your needs and requirements.
-To make things easy, we have listed some of the best laptops that you should consider if you are planning to buy one in 2021.
+To make things easy, we’ve listed some of the best laptops you should consider if you’re planning to buy one in 2021.
 These are the best and top-of-the-line options in various segments.

 - Best 17-inch Laptop: Dell XPS 17